HSLdevcom/jore4-jore3-importer/README.md

 You should have run the base Jore3 importer first which ensures the Jore4 database has the required scheduled stop points.
 Then run the stop registry import script which will match scheduled stop points in the Jore4 routes database with stops in the Jore3 database and generate GraphQL mutations to Hasura/Tiamat according to the data.
 The script will also link the generated stop registry stops with the scheduled stop points by their NeTEx ID using Hasura for the mutation.

 Running the script will produce multiple errors as there are many stops in the Jore3 database with overlapping validity.
 These can be ingored as only the most recent one is the one which ends up being imported.

+To run the script simply run `run-stopimport.sh` in the stopimport directory, this will create and run a Docker container with the environment set up.